 The Daniel Island Community Fund (DICF) was established as a means for supporting community enhancement projects and philanthropic initiatives on Daniel Island and in the surrounding Cainhoy peninsula communities.
 This private 501 (c) 4 organization is financially supported by a Community Enhancement Fee on all resale transactions on the island.
 The structure of the DICF allows its financial resources to grow as the island grows, creating a legacy for the community for generations to come.
 Zero funding from Annual Property Owner Assessments goes toward the Community Fund.

 The Daniel Island Community Fund Grants Committee is made up of Daniel Island residents, who are involved with all grants made.

-The 2023 Grant Application will be available in early January.
+The 2023 Grant Application is now closed.
+A new application will be available in early January 2024.